 18. How long do I have to appeal an order or decision by a judge?

 Under 452 CMR (1.11) and 452 CMR (1.15)you must file the Appeal Of A Conference Order - Form 121 within 14 calendar days of the date of the order, and an Appeal To The Reviewing Board - Form 112 within 30 calendar days of the date of the decision.
 452 CMR (1.02) defines filed as: postmarked by midnight of the 14th or 30th calendar day.

 19. If I hire an attorney, who pays for him or her?

 Generally you do not have to pay an attorney up front to handle your case.
 Some attorneys will take an injured workers case without requiring a retainer.
 You should discuss fees with the attorney you hire.
 If you get an attorney the law requires that the insurer pay the attorney's fee if you win your case.
 In certain cases the insurer can reduce your payments to help pay for your legal representation.
 If you lose, the attorney can charge you only for very specific expenses, for example, copies, travel expenses, subpoena costs, etc.

 20. How can I get a copy of my DIA file?

 All requests for records must be made in writing to the Keeper of Records Office, preferably on the DIA File Request Form.
 Please include as much information as possible: social security number, date of injury, employer, and workers' compensation insurance company.
 Please include your name and telephone number so that the Keeper of Records Office can contact you with questions.
-If you are an injured worker (either past or present) there will be a fee of $10.00 in addition to copying (.20 per page).
-You will be notified when your documents or file have been completed and the costs.
-Processing may take several weeks depending on the location site of the record.

 All files from 1967 and prior have been destroyed.
 Claims from 1968 - 1981 can be looked up via microfilm.